 When someone wants to access a file or folder, a secondary measure is used to check ownership.
 This can be a text message or email is sent to your smartphone or other device for approval.
 Some services can generate one-time links for public documents, which expire once the file has been downloaded.

 Protecting your files from nefarious hackers is one thing, but is it possible to ensure that your data remains completely private when it's in the cloud?
 Terms of service, end-user licence agreements and recent allegations of data collection by the National Security Agency (NSA) in the US suggest that your files may not be for your eyes only.
 Here are some points to consider:

-- All services we tested say that they have the right to access your files, but most will only do so when requested by the law.
+- Many services say that they have the right to access your files, but most will only do so when requested by the law.

 - Some services specifically state that employees are prohibited from viewing the content of files except for a handful who work with authorities.

-- Some services offer only a vague explanation with very few specifics, and should be treated with caution if you're serious about privacy.
+- Be wary of services that offer only a vague explanation with very few specifics.
+They should be treated with caution if you're serious about privacy.

 - Increasingly, services have servers that exist outside the jurisdiction of the NSA, in countries where unjustified data collection is not widespread.
 Of course this doesn't mean that your files are invulnerable to the authorities if they suspect criminal activity.
 These services use security concerns as a selling point.

 - Some services offer User Controlled Encryption (UCE), so even if the provider or authorities could access your files, they can't decrypt the content.

 When you store data in the cloud you face the risk that the company's servers could fail or shut down entirely, so it's worth noting which companies duplicate your data across multiple server centres as a failsafe.
 Also, some services rent their space from other providers – so if the overall provider shuts down, it could affect you even if you're not a direct customer.